ntap-johanneswagner/tridenttraining/Part1.md

 Resizing a PVC can be done in different ways.
 We will edit the original yaml file of the PVC & apply it again it.
 Look for the *storage* parameter in the spec part of the definition & change the value (in this example, we will use 15GB) The provided command will open the pvc definition.
+(Note: You may use VS Code from the GUI to edit the file, if you are not familiar with vi).

 ```console
 vi pvc.yaml